 Strange images filled my mind.
 Of him watching me perform all manner of inane, every day actions.
 Brushing my teeth.
 Tugging on gloves.
 Straightening my skirts.
 Perhaps I should have been more concerned about him seeing me disrobe, and part of me was troubled by that thought, but it was the smaller things that plagued my mind.

 A small sound came from behind me.
-I turned from my window to see Harriet rubbing her eyes.
-It had taken me a full hour last night to apologize and reassure her that I would never dismiss her without reference.
-Afterward, she had agreed to sleep here with me, and I’d ordered a cot brought in.
+I turned to see Harriet sitting up.
+Her hair had come loose in the night, and a riot of dark curls framed her face.
+It had taken me a full hour last night to both apologize and reassure her that I would never dismiss her without reference.
+Afterward, she’d agreed to sleep here with me, and I’d ordered a cot brought in.
 Her blankets were tangled between her legs now, proof that she’d slept just as fitfully as I had.

 “It’s morning,” I said.

-She sat up, frowning.
+She rubbed at her eyes.
 “I had the most terrible dreams.”